The importance of Art within the school curriculum is essential.

 It provides the children the opportunity to develop a set of life skills that are applicable to every stage of life’s journey both in the world of work and in the world we live in now and in the future.

 The Art and Design Department at Mowden Hall School provides pupils with the confidence, knowledge and skills that they need in order to embark on a broad spectrum of challenging, stimulating and enjoyable, creative experiences.
 The department’s home is a large, airy and well equipped studio in the ‘Stable Yard’ area of school.
-The Head of Department, Mrs Camilla Morrill is a specialist trained Art teacher and teaches the children from Year 3 through to Year 8, although she coordinates the subject throughout the school.
+The Head of Department, Mrs Emily Belshaw is a specialist trained Art teacher and teaches the children from Year 3 through to Year 8, although she coordinates the subject throughout the school.
+Mrs Belshaw designs all schemes of work on local and national exhibitions each academic year.

-To enhance the ceramic work a specialist potter visits the school and runs clubs for both the Pre Prep and Prep School children.
-In addition to these clubs there are Art clubs on Tuesday and Wednesday afternoon, and on Thursday evenings.
-The Art room also implements an open door policy, open to all in break times and after school.
+To enhance the ceramic work a specialist potter visits the school and runs clubs for both the Pre- Prep and Prep School children.
+In addition to these clubs there are Art clubs on Tuesday and Wednesday afternoon, and on Monday evenings for Art scholars.
+The Art room also has an open door policy, available to all during lunch times and after school.
 Everyone is welcome and the emphasis is definitely placed on fun!
 There are plenty of competitions every term (and some holiday ones too!) where children can win some fantastic prizes and earn points for their House.

 For those children who are gifted and talented, and have a desire to pursue the subject at a higher level, there is an Art Programme in place to support their development.
-This consists of extra, dedicated Art Room time, regular workshops run by specialist artists and designers, senior school Heads of Department visits and workshops, holiday sketchbook work and visits to galleries further afield.
+This consists of extra, dedicated Art Room time, regular workshops run by specialist artists and designers.